Glass for City Council 2020

 Yard Signs Contact Brett

 Brett is running for City Council because he loves Laramie and wants to give back to the community by improving the quality, integrity, and responsiveness of local government and help it to navigate the difficult times that lie ahead.
 As Laramie grows and state funding is cut, Laramie's city government will need to "stick to its knitting," focusing on its core functions and essential public services while not incurring extra or frivolous expenses.
-It needs to make purchases wisely and concentrate on the preservation of public health, safety, and welfare - not on augmenting the arbitrary powers of unelected bureaucrats.
+It needs to make purchases wisely and concentrate on the preservation of public health, safety, and welfare.
 As it approaches the "magic" population of 50,000 (the figure at which it will suddenly appear on the maps of major corporations such as big chain stores), Laramie must begin to function as a major league city, with an elected (rather than appointed) Mayor as its CEO and a City Council which considers very carefully the long term consequences of every action.
-The slogans which summarize Brett's campaign are "Transparency, Integrity, Foresight, Quality of Life" and "Democracy, not Bureaucracy."
+The themes of Brett's campaign are transparency, integrity, foresight, and quality of life.

-This Web site - a short "one pager" - is designed to be a 10 minute read that quickly informs the busy voter (aren't we all!) about Brett's background, qualifications, and positions on key issues.
+This Web site - a short and simple "one pager" without fancy graphics - is designed to be a no nonsense 10 minute read that quickly informs the busy voter (aren't we all!) about Brett's background, qualifications, and positions on key issues.
 Unlike other candidates' sites, it respects visitors' privacy and contains no scripts, trackers, or "cookies."
+So, read on!
+The text below will help you to be an informed voter and to understand the issues that will affect Laramie's future.

 • Provision of quality, affordable city services and facilities, including trash collection, recycling, water, sewer, policing, animal control, the Laramie Recreation Center and Ice & Event Center,snow removal, parking enforcement, and street maintenance;